alvarogarcia7/blog_source/source/_posts/draft_types-of-relationships-between-objects.md

 The point here is not to deal with objects by the way they are or what they do, but what messages they respond to and send.

 TODO^expand on this conclusion. too poor, for the moment$

+## Further work

+This topic could be expanded investigating more the relationship between objects in the same way that psychology studies the relationships between persons.
+There might be interesting (from a scientific point of view) relations: matriarchy, patriarchy, marriages, polyamory, mating for life, people casted of the the society, abuse, etc.